Primary Biliary Cirrhosis Treatment (PBC)

 - Pregnancy occurs infrequently in women with PBC, but most pregnant women with PBC have delivered normal babies.
 The chance that treatment with ursodeoxycholic acid during pregnancy will cause fetal harm is remote but possible.

-- Medications used to treat PBC itself include most commonly ursodeoxycholic acid (UDCA), rarely colchicine, and sometimes certain immunosuppressive medications, such as corticosteroids.
+- Medications used to treat PBC itself include most commonly ursodeoxycholic acid (UDCA), rarely colchicine (Colcrys), and sometimes certain immunosuppressive medications, such as corticosteroids.
 The UDCA is the most effective and safe treatment.
+In May 2016, the FDA approved another drug, obeticholic acid (Ocaliva) for the treatment of PBC.

 - PBC patients with advanced complications of cirrhosis, severe osteoporosis, or intractable itching are eligible for liver transplantation.
 The results of liver transplantation are excellent in patients with PBC.